knpuniversity/ansible/knpu/ec2-deploy-group-vars.md

 ## Manually Launching an EC2 Instance

 I'm already on my EC2 dashboard.
-In the next chapter, we're going to use Ansible to actually *launch* a new instance.
+In a few minutes, we're going to use Ansible to actually *launch* a new instance.
 But for now, just hit "Launch Instance" to do it by hand.
 I'm looking for an image that's similar to what we're using with
 Vagrant: Ubuntu 14.04.
 Select that image, use the micro instance size, and just